a16z/halmos/README.md

-# SymTest
+# Halmos

 _Symbolic Bounded Model Checker for Ethereum Smart Contracts Bytecode_

-**_Symbolic_:** symtest executes the given contract bytecode against symbolic function arguments and symbolic storage states.
-This makes symtest to systematically explore all possible behaviors of the contract.
+**_Symbolic_:** Halmos executes the given contract bytecode against symbolic function arguments and symbolic storage states.
+This makes Halmos to systematically explore all possible behaviors of the contract.

-**_Bounded_:** symtest unrolls unbounded loops up to a specific bound, and set variable-length arrays to be of a specific size.
-This allows symtest to run automatically without requiring additional user annotations.
+**_Bounded_:** Halmos unrolls unbounded loops up to a specific bound, and set variable-length arrays to be of a specific size.
+This allows Halmos to run automatically without requiring additional user annotations.

-**_Model Checking_:** symtest proves that assertions are never violated by any inputs; otherwise, it provides a counter-example.
-This means that symtest can be used for finding bugs as well as formal verification of the given contract.
+**_Model Checking_:** Halmos proves that assertions are never violated by any inputs; otherwise, it provides a counter-example.
+This means that Halmos can be used for finding bugs as well as formal verification of the given contract.

 ## Installation

 ```
-$ pip install symtest
+$ pip install halmos
 ```

 ## Usage

 ```
 $ cd /path/to/src
-$ symtest
+$ halmos
 ```

 For more details:
 ```
-$ symtest --help
+$ halmos --help
 ```

 ## Examples